The art of Bonsai 盆栽

 Size, appearance, shape, number of trunk, there are many criteria to qualify a beautiful bonsai.

 Small is beautiful

-Adopted by Buddhist monks, the practice was introduced to Japan during the Heian period (794 - 1185), a time of development of religion in the archipelago.
+Adopted by Buddhist monks, the practice was introduced to Japan during the Heian period (794 - 1185), a time of development of religion in the country.
 The Zen spirit and Taoist purify and refine the practice in the spirit of simple beauty.
 This link between spirituality and aesthetics give wabi-sabi, an idea that combines harmony and the beauty of imperfection.

-Beyond the form, a bonsai can also be characterized by its size.
+Other than by shape, a bonsai can also be characterized by its size.

 - Mame and Shohin: trees can be held in one's hand and are 23 cm high, the most difficult type and require the most attention.

 - Shushin, Kotate-mochi and Komono: these need two hands to hold, and are 16cm to 60cm in height, the most popular among fans.

 - Omono: these bonsai need two people to hold them, and can measure between 60cm and 1.40m.
 This type of bonsai were once a symbol of power and wealth.

 Hello, Thank you for your informative article Please provide more information, links to Origins of Bonsai in Egypt and Northern Africa.
 We are seeking research and practice for our current project.
 Thank you, In Joy, Layna Lewis Director Viva La Free firstname.lastname@example.org https://vivalafreepdx.wixsite.com/arts